grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

     Connected to localhost
     Escape character is '^]'
     220 ubuntu ESMTP Postfix (Ubuntu)
+    >

+ Once connected, issue the EHLO command to get a response from the server

-    > EHLO grantrules.com
+     EHLO grantrules.com

-The server should respond with a list of commands available, this just confirms the server is responding.
+The server should respond with a list of commands available, this just confirms the server is responding and is ready to receive email.
 Enter *quit* to exit the telnet session.

 > **Note:** After making any change in the postfix config, reload the config with this command
 >